Past Ashman Lab members -where are they now?

 Dr. Maria Rebolleda-Gomez

 Dr. Rebolleda-Gomez was a Pittsburgh Ecology and Evolution Postdoctoral Fellow from 2019-2019 studying the role of spatial structure and dispersal in the evolution of microbes.
 She continues to collaborate with the lab on projects to understand the importance of pollination on the ecology and evolution of floral metacommunities.
 Additionally, María is interested in the evolution of symbiosis and heritability in complex systems and the evolution of microbes in a community context.
-She is now a Postdoc at Yale.
+She is now an Asst Prof at UCIrvine.

 Dr. Cassie Majetic

 Cassie received her PhD in 2008.
-She is now an Associate Professor at St. Mary's College.
+She is now a Full Professor and Chair of Env Sci at St. Mary's College.

 Dr. Gerardo Arceo-Gomez